 - When heading outside for a break, choose shady spots whenever you can.
 If attending/working at outdoor events, make sure shade is available.
 UV is highly reflective so even in the shade, continue to use other sun protection measures.

-- Wear a wide-brimmed hat that shades the face, neck and ears.
-Choose a style that sits lightly on your head and allows air flow to avoid the dreaded 'hat hair'!
+- Wear a broad-brim hat that shades your face, neck and ears.
+Choose a style that sits lightly on your head and allows air flow.

 - Wear cool, loose-fitting clothing that covers as much skin as possible.
 Grab a light wrap or layer up with shirts when going outdoors.
 Make sure your work uniform is sun protective.